digitalcolony/cruxcalc/README.md

 ---

-_Built with ❤️ for the health and fitness community_
+_Built with 🥔 for the health and fitness community - Available everywhere as a web app!_